Apoc70/New-TestUser/README.md

 # New-TestUser.ps1
 Short script to create Active Directory test user objects.

+## Note

+The script has been archived.
+The script is now maintained [here](https://github.com/Apoc70/PowerShell-Scripts/tree/main/Misc/New-TestUser).

 ## Description

 The script creates a new organizational unit (OU) and a configured number of user accounts.